psiori/libffmpeg-streaming/README.md

    -f <fps as Integer>,  --fps <fps as Integer>
      fps of stream

-   --stream-port <Port as Integer>
+   --stream-port <Port>
-     port of stream

-   -R <Receiver as String>,  --receiver <Receiver as String>
-     receiver of the rtp stream
+     WebSocket port on the mediaserver for setup

+   -m <Ip address>,  --mediaserver <Ip address>
+     mediaserver IP

    -t <topic as string>,  --topic <topic as string>
-     topic to filter zmq messages
+     (required)  topic of the stream

+   --mediaserver-password <password as string>
+     (required)  password for mediaserver authentication

-   -p <password as string>,  --password <password as string>
+   --zmq-password <password as string>
-     password to authenticate at zmq
+     password for zmq authentication

-   -u <user as string>,  --user <user as string>
+   -u <user as string>,  --zmq-user <user as string>
-     user to authenticate at zmq
+     (required)  user for zmq authentication

-   --port <Port as Integer>
+   --zmq-port <Port as Integer>
-     port of incoming zmq messages
+     (required)  port of incoming zmq messages

-   -H <Host as String>,  --host <Host as String>
+   -H <Host as String>,  --zmq-host <Host as String>
      host of incoming zmq messages

    --,  --ignore_rest